ObiWanRohan/matter/README.md

 [Click here to download Matter](https://github.com/mateosss/matter/releases/latest/download/matter.zip)

-It is **strongly adviced** to put the downloaded files in some folder that will not get deleted, as the main script `matter.py` is needed for future grub updates made by your system.
-Also if you wan't to uninstall matter you could do it from there as well.
+It is **strongly advised** to put the downloaded files in some folder that will not get deleted, as the main script `matter.py` is needed for future grub updates made by your system.
+Also if you want to uninstall matter you could do it from there as well.

 ## Dependencies